Joonsey/Snowden/index.md

 # Welcome to Snowden!
-Snowden is a general use discord bot with some funny quirks and commands.
+Snowden is a general use Discord bot with some funny quirks and commands.
 for instance:
 - can post random cat facts using an API.
 - can find random wikipidia posts and post them in the chat.